-- Affably Evil: Despite the whole eating people thing, Pagan Gods genuinely get along with their neighbors, playing bridge and assimilating, as they call it, into modern society.
+- Affably Evil: Despite the whole eating-people thing, the two pagan gods genuinely get along with their neighbors, playing bridge and "assimilating", as they call it, into modern society.

 - An Asskicking Christmas: Dean and Sam spend Christmas fighting pagan gods.

 - Bad Santa: Sam originally thinks that the killings are caused by some kind of "anti-Claus".